rubyide/vscode-ruby/readme.md

 If you change these settings, currently you will need to reload your workspace.

 We now provide go to definition within `erb` files, as well as syntax highlighting for `erb`.

+### Solargraph

+Solargraph now includes go to/peek definition and other language features.
+See the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) for more information.

 ## TODO